Non-Human Identity Auditing: Securing the Unseen

 For example, consider a cloud-based application that relies on multiple microservices.
 Each microservice uses an NHI to communicate with other services and access resources.
 If one of these NHIs is compromised, an attacker could potentially gain control over the entire application.

 Understanding NHIs is the first step in securing your digital environment.
-Next, we'll delve into why auditing these identities is so important.
+Given their autonomous and often invisible operation, it's clear why auditing these identities is so important.

 The Importance of NHI Auditing